sotarotakano/ELApy/README.md

 across environmental gradients."
 Ecological Monographs.

 # Installation
-ELApy is a python library that relies on the custom cpp modules based on the Rpackage([hiroakif93](https://github.com/hiroakif93)).
+pyELA is a python library that relies on the custom cpp modules based on the Rpackage([hiroakif93](https://github.com/hiroakif93)).
 The custom cpp modules are required to be built by CMake build with integrating "carma package" .
 See the following instruction for details.